benskee/Bitstonker/README.md

 get_sample_stonk_df()
 ```

-There are 3 occurances: the first is for the main page and can be found [here](https://github.com/benskee/Bitstonker/blob/55e713d70fc8fd5f1844e23f8a2eefeeed82247d/app/routes.py#L49)
+There are 3 occurances: the first is for the main page and can be found [here](https://github.com/benskee/Bitstonker/blob/55e713d70fc8fd5f1844e23f8a2eefeeed82247d/app/routes.py#L49).
-The other two are for the stonk-by-stonk page and can be found [here](https://github.com/benskee/Bitstonker/blob/55e713d70fc8fd5f1844e23f8a2eefeeed82247d/app/routes.py#L106-L110)
+The other two are for the stonk-by-stonk page and can be found [here](https://github.com/benskee/Bitstonker/blob/55e713d70fc8fd5f1844e23f8a2eefeeed82247d/app/routes.py#L106-L110).

 For this option you will not have access to the api and will be limited to the sample tickers
-(GBTC, TSLA, AMZN, SPY, COKE, PEP)
+(GBTC, TSLA, AMZN, SPY, COKE, PEP).

 ## Run the App
 The last step is to activate flask on your local host